 Accessing PHI for Research

-A researcher may use PHI for research purposes, particularly within the context of the HIPAA regulations.
+A researcher may access or use PHI for research purposes, particularly within the context of the HIPAA regulations.
 Each of these methods has specific requirements and considerations:

-- researchers can obtain signed HIPAA Research Authorization from research subjects
+- researchers can obtain signed HIPAA Research Authorization from research participants

-- researchers may seek a waiver or partial waiver of research authorization or an alteration of research authorization
+- researchers may seek a full or partial waiver of research authorization or an alteration of research authorization

 - researchers can use a limited data set, which contains a subset of PHI with direct identifiers removed

-- researchers may use PHI data that has been de-identified in accordance with HIPAA regulations
+- researchers may use data that has been de-identified in accordance with HIPAA regulations

 - researchers may have limited access to PHI for activities preparatory to research